billg-splunk/javashop-otel/README.md

    }
 } */

-save changes to products/src/main/java/com/shabushabu/javashop/products/resources/ProductResource.java

-save changes in vi
+save changes in vi type

 :wq

+Make sure you saved your changes to:  products/src/main/java/com/shabushabu/javashop/products/resources/ProductResource.java

 # Build and Deploy Application

-mvn clean install

-docker-compose up -d --build
+./BuildAndDeploy.sh

 #Now that we have rebuilt and deployed our application, traffic is being sent once again.

 We are waiting a few minutes . . .

-Wait for it ...

 # If you do not see Red in your service map, you have successfully completed our Inventory application review for Shri Lanka and Colorado locations  !!

-Now let's ensure Chicago was on-boarded correctly as well.
+Now let's ensure Chicago was on-boarded correctly.
+However, since we have been having so many issues related to "location" and we have added that custom attribute via Opentelemetry Manual Instrumentation, lets go to the Splunk Observability UI and create an APM metric set around that tag.

+NOTE: We can do this without concern for Cardinality as we know this tag only has 6 possible values.

 Open a browser and navigate to http://localhost:8010

 Select the Chicago Location and Login

 We received a 500 error, something is wrong there as well.
 Return to the Splunk Observability UI and lets look once again at our Service Map

 ![Screen Shot 2022-11-28 at 8 11 47 AM](https://user-images.githubusercontent.com/32849847/204349595-fca270ad-379e-48c5-b2e1-7f222af82c55.png)

-We see there was an unhandled exception thrown in Instruments service and some latency from our database.
+We see there was an un-handled exception thrown in Instruments service and some latency from our database.

 Select the Instruments Service